ViaScientific/vfdocs/docs/ViaFoundry/vmeta_projects.md

 # Project Guide

-Projects are platforms to keep all of your collection and field data.
-At the top, there are three action buttons to manage projects: **insert**, **edit** and **delete**.
+Within Via Foundry and Vmeta, projects serve as platforms for managing your collection and field data.
+At the top of the projects section, you'll find three action buttons with which you can manage your projects: `Insert`, `Edit` and `Delete`.

-## Insert Project
+## Creating Projects

-In order to insert a new project, you need to click on the insert button which will open new project form.
-Here you can enter following fields:
+To create a new project, simply click on the `Insert` button, and it will open a new project form.
+Here, you can fill in the following fields:

--   **Name:** Project name is entered in this field.
+-   **Name:** Enter your project's name in this field.
--   **Label:** Long version of the project name is entered in this field.
+-   **Label:** Provide a longer description or label for the project.
--   **RestrictTo:** User or groups are selected who are allowed to **insert a new collection into project**.
-You may add new user/groups by clicking **insert** button.
-Afterwards, you may choose user/group/role to insert permission.
-If you want to remove the permission, please click **options -\> delete** button.
+-   **RestrictTo:** Select users or groups who are allowed to insert new collections into the project.
+You can add new users/groups by clicking the `Insert` button and then choosing the appropriate user/group/role for insert permission.
+If you wish to remove this permission, click on `Options` and then the `Delete` button.
--   **Permissions:** User or groups are selected who are allowed to **view or edit the project**.
-You may add new user/groups by clicking **share** button.
-Afterwards, please choose user/group and read/write permission and click **save** button.
-If you want to edit/remove the permission, please click **options** button.
+-   **Permissions:** Select users or groups who are allowed to view or edit the project.
+To add new users/groups, click on the `Share` button, choose the desired user/group, set read/write permissions, and then click `Save`.
+If you need to edit or remove these permissions, click on the `Options` button.

 ![image](../images/projects_insert.png){.align-center width="99.0%"}

-## Edit Project
+## Editing Projects

-After clicking one of the checkboxes, you can start editing by clicking the edit button.
-A similar form window will open for editing.
+After clicking the checkbox corresponding to the project you'd like to edit, you can start editing by clicking the `Edit` button.
+A window similar to `Insert Project` will open, in which you can edit aspects of your metadata, including all those listed above in [Creating Projects](vmeta_projects.md#creating-projects).

 ![image](../images/projects_edit.png){.align-center width="99.0%"}

 ## Delete Project

-In order to remove project, you can select one or multiple items with checkboxes and click the delete button.
+To remove a project, just select its checkbox on the Projects dashboard and click `Delete`.